Looking for answers? You’ve come to the right place.

 Please notify Advancing Access by calling 1-800-226-2056 to have the individual withdrawn from PAP/MAP.

-As of May 5, 2025, anyone enrolled in the Advancing Access free drug program can receive their prescribed Gilead medicines via mail.
-Once a shipment address is confirmed, prescriptions will be mailed as soon as one business day via FedEx overnight delivery to an enrollee’s location of choice to address any privacy concerns—either their home, an alternate address such as a shelter, clinic, FedEx pick-up location, or their healthcare provider’s office should the healthcare provider agree.
+Anyone enrolled in the Advancing Access free drug program will receive their prescribed Gilead medicines via mail.
+Once a shipment address is confirmed, prescriptions will be mailed as soon as one business day via FedEx overnight delivery to an enrollee’s location of choice to address any privacy concerns—either their home; an alternate address such as a shelter, clinic, FedEx pick-up location; or their healthcare provider’s office should the healthcare provider agree.

-New enrollees to Advancing Access may have the option of a 30-day supply of our medicines from a retail pharmacy.
+New enrollees to Advancing Access may have the option of a 30-day supply of our oral medicines from a retail pharmacy.
 Following this first month's fill via retail, the free drug program enrollee will then receive their Gilead medication via mail.
+Does not apply to SUNLENCA® or YEZTUGO®.

 There are over 40,000 participating retail pharmacies.
 While using the Pharmacy Finder, enter the pharmacy name and ZIP code to see if the patient’s pharmacy participates in PAP/MAP.
 If they don’t already have a pharmacy, they can enter their ZIP code to find participating pharmacies near them.